Author of novels Leyla's Travels and DRUZHBA, Tatar writer from Russia Daniya Jansi

 Daniya Jansi was born in 1985 in Tashkent, Uzbekistan, grew up in Kazan, Russia, and has lived and worked in Dubai, Saint Petersburg, Samarkand, and Washington, D.C.
 She has traveled to 40 countries and currently is based in Moscow.

-Daniya completed the Oxford University Creative Writing Summer School and she is a resident of the Peredelkino Creative House.
+Daniya completed the Oxford University Creative Writing Summer School and is a resident of the Peredelkino Creative House.
 Her short stories have appeared on the longlists and shortlists of the Dias Valeev, Fazil Iskander, and FICTION35 prizes.
 She is the author of two novels, Leyla’s Travels and DRUZHBA, both published by Inspiria/EKSMO in Russia.

 • Rights for translations, film and stage adaptations